 As a Healthcare Administrator major, you will acquire the skills needed to plan, direct, and coordinate medical and health services.
 You will learn about maintaining and securing patient records, keeping up to date on healthcare laws, and communicating with physicians and other members of medical staff.

 The program will prepare you to work in a variety of settings, including hospitals, private practice, governmental agencies, insurance companies, rehabilitation centers, surgical centers, long-term care facilities, and nonprofit organizations.

 You will also have the opportunity to expand your career opportunities by double-majoring in Business Administration or Health Science.
 And even with a second major, you'll still be able to graduate in four years.
 You can also complete your BS in Healthcare Administration through AU Online.

 The Bachelor of Science in Healthcare Administration curriculum aligns with the Commission on Accreditation of Healthcare Management Education.
 The CAHME is the accrediting body for graduate programs in healthcare management in the U.S. and Canada.

-2020 annual median salary for medical/health services managers
+2022 annual median salary for medical and health services managers

 - Healthcare ethics

 - Healthcare systems and informatics